Krinkle/js-togo/08-hello-web/README.md

 This uses the built-in `alert()` method of the [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) interface, to create a model dialog that displays the specified string text.
 Try it out!

-Feel free to change or this embedded program to display different values.
+Now change this embedded program to display different values.
 For example:

 * Try creating multiple variables, combining them into one, and displaying the combined string with `alert()`.
 * Try performing mathematical functions like addition or multiplication, and displaying the result.